01925 599 052

 0161 667 1292

-Phase 2 contaminated land assessments are undertaken to obtain information on soil and groundwater conditions, usually where a potential issue has been identified during an initial assessment.
+Phase 2 Site Investigation is undertaken to obtain information on soil and groundwater conditions.
+This is usually necessary where a potential issue has been identified during an initial assessment.

-This will generally involve intrusive investigation works such as the excavation of trial pits, advancement of boreholes or installation of monitoring wells.
+Site investigations will generally involve intrusive works such as the excavation of trial pits, advancement of boreholes or installation of monitoring wells.

-Soil and/or groundwater samples are then sent for chemical laboratory analysis, and the data obtained forms the basis of a quantitative risk assessment.
+This allows soil and/or groundwater samples to be collected and sent for chemical laboratory analysis.
+Expert evaluation of the ground conditions encountered and the data obtained forms the basis of a quantitative risk assessment.

-Adeptus carries out all phase 2 sampling and investigation works in line with BS 10175 best practice guidance, and risk assessment to the standards required by Environment Agency publication CLR11.
+Adeptus carries out all phase 2 contaminated land assessments in line with BS 10175 best practice guidance, and risk assessment to the standards required by Environment Agency publication CLR11.

 'More' is not always better, and with experience and insight it is possible to optimise an investigation regime, balancing costs constraints against the level of data and surety required.